'Private Law and the Rule of Law', Lisa Austin & Dennis Klimchuk eds (OUP, 2014).

-But Hobbes’s legal order has a private law side, too.
+But Hobbes’s legal order has a private law dimension, too.
 Indeed, he begins his account with private law because it allows him to express most vividly the fundamental organizing idea that underlies the institutions of both public and private law: the prohibition on unilateralism.
-This principle affirms that no private party is entitled to dictate terms or enforce justice claims against another.
-Public authorities alone are entitled to do so.
+This principle affirms that no private party is entitled to dictate terms or enforce justice claims unilaterally against another.
+Public authorities alone are entitled to adjudicate and enforce justice claims.
 In Hobbes, I suggest, the prohibition on unilateralism is manifested in various laws of nature that inform both the structure and norms of legal institutions.
-The prohibition on unilateralism thereby explains the public as well as private law side of Hobbes’s legal theory, and thus reveals public law and private law as a unity.
+The prohibition on unilateralism thus lies at the heart of the public as well as private law dimension of Hobbes’s legal theory, and reveals public law and private law as a unity.